 Even though you may not be sleeping well, now is when you need sleep the most.
 Your body needs to rest so it can feed and house your growing baby.

 - Try drinking warm milk at bedtime.

-- Try taking a warm shower or bath before bedtime.
+- Take a warm shower or bath before bedtime.

 - Use extra pillows for support while sleeping.
-Lying on your side, place a pillow under your head, abdomen, behind your back and between your knees to prevent muscle strain and help you get the rest you need.
+Lying on your side, place a pillow under your abdomen, behind your back, and between your knees to prevent muscle strain and help you get the rest you need.

 Pregnancy Heartburn or Indigestion

 Heartburn is a burning feeling that starts in the stomach and seems to rise up to the throat.
-During pregnancy, changing hormone levels slow down your digestive system and your uterus can crowd your stomach, pushing stomach acids upward.
+During pregnancy, changing hormone levels slow down your digestive system, weaken the stomach sphincter, and your uterus can crowd your stomach, pushing stomach acids upward.